 The large numbers of litter items are considered harmful due to the potential threat of entanglement, ingestion or injury, and indicate that litter pollution is also a problem for marine life in the OSPAR Maritime Area.

-OSPAR Mean Total Abundance of Beach Litter Items per Survey Site over the period 2018 - 2020 :
+OSPAR Median Total Counts of Beach Litter Items per Survey Site over the period 2018 - 2020 :